My Carnival Victory Review

 outside decks during a sea day

-If you want real peace and quiet you can go down to deck 4 where the lifeboats are.
-You can walk outside on both sides of the ship and there are benches and loungers for you to chill out and read a book.
-I’ve spent a lot of time here and it seems it’s the hidden part of the ship that no one seems to know exists.
-Decks 9 and 10 forward, above the navigational bridge were also really chill areas with benches.
+If you want real peace and quiet, you can go down to deck 4 where the lifeboats are.
+You can walk outside on both sides of the ship, and there are benches and loungers to chill out and read a book.
+I’ve spent a lot of time here, and it seems it’s the hidden part of the ship that no one seems to know exists.
+Decks 9 and 10 forward, above the navigational bridge, were also chill areas with benches.

 Entertainment

-I mentioned earlier that this ship doesn’t have Carnival’s Fun Ship 2.0 on it, but it wasn’t a complete wash.
-The live Broadway-type shows in the main Caribbean Lounge theater were done with a live orchestra pit, and it was really cool to see that again.
-The whole orchestra thing is a throwback for me because I can’t remember the last time I’ve seen a live orchestra playing with a show on a cruise ship.
+I mentioned earlier that this ship doesn’t have Carnival’s Fun Ship 2.0, but it wasn’t a complete wash.
+The live Broadway-type shows in the main Caribbean Lounge theater were done with a live orchestra pit, and it was cool to see that again.
+The whole orchestra thing is a throwback because I can’t remember the last time I’ve seen a live orchestra playing with a show on a cruise ship.

 In the aft lounge they held Superstar Karaoke.
 It’s where people get to pick a song and sing with a live band in front of all of their shipmates.
 It was a cool experience and brings karaoke to the next level.